- •

 For detailed ferry policies, check the company’s page on our site or reach out to our support team.

-Make your journey from Symi (Main Port) to Athens (All Ports) enjoyable and memorable with these handy tips for a safe and comfortable ride!
+Make your journey from Symi (Main Port) to Athens (All Ports) enjoyable with these handy tips for a safe, comfortable trip.

-Safety: Ferries on this route have modern safety measures in place, giving you peace of mind as you travel.
+Safety: Ferries on this route are modern and reliable, meeting all safety regulations.
+Enjoy peace of mind while onboard.

 Arriving at the ferry port in Symi (Main Port)